aws-samples/aws-reinvent2018-keeping-secrets/README.md

 SEC353 Keeping Secrets: Securing Your Data with AWS Cryptography

-In this chalk talk we will discuss an architecture that leverages data protection services including AWS CloudHSM, AWS Serets Manager, and AWS KMS.
+In this chalk talk we will discuss an architecture that leverages data protection services including AWS CloudHSM, AWS Secrets Manager, and AWS KMS.
 Here's a diagram of what we will build.

 ![Architecture Diagram](img/keeping-secrets-20181110.png)